-Here photos of here drawings are perfect, and she shows you the progress of her subjects.
+Here photos of her drawings are perfect, and she shows you the progress of her subjects.

 Art in progress always works well with art collectors.
-Showing your fans how your art comes to life to connect them to your artwork on a personal level.
+Showing your fans how your art comes to life to connect them to your artwork personally.

-Study Laura’s blog for effective strategies on connecting art collectors to her artwork.
+Study Laura’s blog for effective strategies for connecting art collectors to her artwork.

 Karin shares some valuable information on her techniques and artistic style.

 Her blogs are inspiring and will help any learning artist.

 She has a great writing style.
 You know that Karen’s voice is when you read one of her blogs.

 She might even be one of the hardest-working painters out there.